andrewooi924/delta-mike/README.md

-# Various-Topics
+# Data-Modelling

-Compilation of my work concerning different subjects/units
+Compilation of my work related to data modelling.